LGBTQ Family Law Matters

 The United States Supreme Court finally declared in 2015 that same sex couples have the right to marry in the United States.
 Shortly before that Supreme Court decision, federal court litigation in the State of Wisconsin held that Wisconsin's laws only permitting a man and a woman to marry were unconstitutional.

-Wisconsin has not amended its laws to include same sex couples as parents.
+Wisconsin has not however amended its laws to include same sex couples as parents.
 There have been "second parent" adoptions in Wisconsin in some countries, but this is not uniform throughout the state.

 In 2016, the United States Supreme Court overruled the Alabama Supreme Court's ruling that a Georgia adoption by a same sex couple was not valid in Alabama.

 Wisconsin must honor the adoptions of children by same sex parents in other states.
 So, for example, if such parents obtain a divorce in Wisconsin, they must be treated as equal parents in the divorce action.

 If you are involved in a same-sex marriage or relationship, make sure to discuss with your attorney issues regarding past tax returns, property, prior commitment ceremonies and the circumstances concerning your children or your partner or spouse's children.

 Attorney Kathleen Reiley - Mediation

 Attorney Kathleen Reiley has become the "go to" lawyer in the Milwaukee area, handling alternative lifestyle disputes, same sex relationship dissolutions and property issues for Wisconsin couples.
 If you are in a relationship with a person of the same sex, it may help to know that Attorney Kathy Reiley has assisted many people with her unique ability to resolve their disputes with her knowledge of the law that pertains to alternative lifestyles and relationships.